• Skip to primary navigation

 • For best results, once you have made the drink, allow it to completely chill before serving.

-Other Caribbean porridge's to try
+Other Caribbean porridge and corn recipes to try

-• Cornmeal porridge
+• Cornmeal Porridge

 • Cornmeal Porridge With Hominy Corn

-• Akasan
+• Haitian Akasan

-• Rice porridge
+• Rice Porridge

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

-5 from 4 votes
+5 from 12 votes

 Print Pin Rate